Tiny spelling and grammar errors in legal documentation may be tricky.

 Why should someone pay you $48K per year for polishing agreements and contracts then?

 With the rise of global digitalization (say thank you to COVID-19), the legal field has also shifted to online.
 Businesses seek cost-value solutions when building online platforms and providing legal services.
-Automated spelling and grammar solutions can be a real money- and time-saver.
+Automated spelling and grammar solutions can be a go-to.

-Let’s compare how text checkers cope with common spelling and grammar issues in this sentence.
+Let’s compare how text checkers cope with issues in plain English.

 The Non Disclosure Agreement is by and between A Company, B Company and C Company who agrees to be bound to these Agreement.